michaelfiber/raylib-o-ween/readme.md

 The program lets you add "decorations."
 Each decoration is a sprite.
 You can move and scale it.
 I use this to put torches on both sides of my front door, ghosts in the trees, and animated jack-o-lantern faces on pumpkins.

+Every time you make a change to the layout of decorations a **layout.dat** file is saved in the program directory.
+When you open the program it'll load the layout.dat file if it is there.

 ![alt text](screenshot.png)

 | Game Button   | Keyboard Button   | Action                                        | SCALE MODE action                     | MOVE MODE action  | SELECT MODE action        |